salads mediterranean

 Instructions

-1. Cook barley: Bring 4 cups salted water to boil.
-Add barley, reduce heat, simmer 30-35 minutes until tender but still chewy.
+1. Bring 4 cups of salted water to a boil.
+Add the barley, reduce the heat, and simmer for 30 to 35 minutes, until tender but still chewy.
 Drain well.

-2. Spread cooked barley on a sheet pan to cool slightly.
+2. Spread the barley on a sheet pan for a few minutes so the steam can escape.

-3. Make dressing: Whisk olive oil, lemon juice, parsley, dill, garlic, salt, and pepper in a large bowl.
+3. Whisk the olive oil, lemon juice, parsley, dill, garlic, salt, and pepper in a large bowl.

-4. Add warm barley to dressing and toss.
-Let sit 10 minutes to absorb.
+4. Add the warm barley to the dressing and toss.
+Let it sit for 10 minutes.

-5. Add cucumber, olives, red onion, and tomatoes if using.
+5. Add the cucumber, olives, red onion, and tomatoes if using.
 Toss gently.

 6. Top with crumbled feta.

-7. Taste and adjust salt and lemon.
-Serve at room temperature.
+7. Taste and adjust with more lemon, olive oil, or salt before serving at room temperature.

 Storage & Meal Prep